Kangyu-Ji/LeafSpec-FeatureMap/README.md

-# LeafSpec-Analytics
+# LeafSpec-FeatureMap

 **Spatial Feature Mapping and Statistical Inference for Hyperspectral Leaf Transmittance Image**

 ## Overview

-**LeafSpec-Analytics** is a data analysis pipeline built on the LeafSpec platform for processing **hyperspectral leaf transmittance data**.
+**LeafSpec-FeatureMap** is a data analysis pipeline built on the LeafSpec platform for processing **hyperspectral leaf transmittance data**.
 It enables spatially-resolved feature extraction, statistical analysis, and classification of plant responses to chemical treatments.

 This repository focuses on transforming raw spectral measurements into **interpretable feature maps and quantitative indexes**.